dirkdefuijk/AutoFlightControlSystemDesign/README.md

 # AutoFlightControlSystemDesign
-Shared code for the AFCSD assignment
+Shared code for the AFCSD assignment.
+F16SimV2 is the current working folder.